-Jennifer Grotz, Rochester, NY (\$12,500)
+Jennifer Grotz (in collaboration with Piotr Sommer), Rochester, NY (\$12,500)

 To support the translation from the Polish of a selection of poems by Jerzy Ficowski.
 Ficowski's poems confront the suffering he witnessed first-hand during World War II and in its long, complicated aftermath in Poland.
 Born a Christian, Ficowski (1924-2006) studied and wrote about the fate of Jews and Roma in Poland during and after the war.
 For several years, he traveled with the Gypsies across Poland, immersing himself in their secret world and language.
-The author of more than a dozen books of poetry (including A Reading Ashes, originally illustrated by Marc Chagall), Ficowski is also known for his biography of the Jewish expressionist fiction writer Bruno Schulz, who was murdered in 1942.
-Titled Regions of the Great Heresy (Norton, 2004), it is the only book by Ficowski currently translated into English.
+The author of more than a dozen books of poetry (including A Reading Ashes, originally illustrated by Marc Chagall), Ficowski is also known for his biography of the Jewish expressionist fiction writer Bruno Schulz, Regions of the Great Heresy (Norton, 2004), who was murdered in 1942.

 Jennifer Grotz is an award-winning poet and translator from the French and Polish languages.
 She directs the Masters in Literary Translation program at the University of Rochester and is the poetry editor for Open Letter, a press that publishes exclusively translations.
-Grotz will collaborate on this project with the translator Piotr Sommer.